James Harmes’ versatility may be his biggest strength as a footballer.

 But an interrupted season made it hard for Harmes to settle, so he will be looking to cement his spot in the Dees’ best 22 during 2021.

 While his value on the field is evident, Harmes also brings an important energy off the field, being one of the most popular characters behind closed doors.

-The bubbly character polled fourth in the award, while also being recognised for his community work, receiving the Ian Ridley Memorial Trophy from his biggest fan, Jon.
+He has a bubbly personality and was recognised for his community work in 2019, receiving the Ian Ridley Memorial Trophy from his biggest fan, Jon.